Linaro/website/_posts/current/blog/2020-11-09-linaro-and-the-linux-kernel.md

 The solution is to upstream the product code into the Linux kernel.
 However, the lack of experience in open source, the different mindsets and cultures, can lead the upstreaming process to fail.

-In front of these apparent ecosystems incompatibility, Linaro takes place and creates a bridge between the open source and the industry, by guiding them to upstream the code in a long term vision on the ARM architecture.
+In front of these apparent ecosystems incompatibility, Linaro takes place and creates a bridge between the open source and the industry, by guiding them to upstream the code in a long term vision on the Arm architecture.

 # The Linux Kernel